wadmp/wadmp.github.io/src/gen3/explanations/permissions/README.md

 * Views
   * Manage - Allows the user to manage the Views

+* AppStore
+  * Manage - Allows the user to manage the AppStore

 * Biling
   * Manage - Allows the user to manage the billing section

-* API Scripts
-  * Manage - Allows the user to enable the API scripts